Skip To Content

 Do you recall how Spike Lee’s brilliant and provocative satire Bamboozled (2000) featured the exasperated black TV executives Pierre Delacroix and Sloan Hopkins (played by the accomplished Damon Wayans and Jada Pinkett-Smith respectively), who sought to teach their white TV studio boss Dunwitty (played by Michael Rapaport) a lesson by pitching the most racist TV show idea possible (a blackface minstrelsy sketch comedy)?
 Well, in the same tradition, Monk decides to write a popular black book with “rappers, deadbeat dads, and crack” to prove a point about the vacuous racism of the white publishing industry.
 To disguise his identity as the author, Monk also creates a fittingly stereotypical alter-ego, Stagg R. Leigh, a black man with a criminal past and a history of imprisonment who is on the run from the police.
 However, startling (for Monk), when he is invited back to Arthur’s office it is to hear the news that a publisher has offered him (or is it Stagg?) a $750,000.00 advance to publish the book which the overly enthusiastic white female executive Paula Baderman (played by Miriam Shor) confidently predicts will become the “read of the summer”.
 What’s more, that offer is soon sweetened as another white executive (this time of film), Wiley Valdespino (played by Adam Brody), swoops in to offer Monk $4 million for the film rights.
 Come again?
 The hilarity ensues when the straightlaced, highly educated, erudite Monk, pretends to be Stagg when on the phone with the publishing execs and in a face-to-face meeting with Wiley.
 Monk’s change of vocal tone, vocabulary, mannerisms, and attitude gesture to his understanding of all the ways that his “normal state” would fail to be recognized (by white people, of course) as authentically black.

-Despite being the solution to his and his family’s financial woes, the circumstance which lead to Monk’s windfall leave him angry and disillusioned to the point where he actively seeks to sabotage his lucrative book deal.
+Despite being the solution to his and his family’s financial woes, the circumstance which leads to Monk’s windfall leaves him angry and disillusioned to the point where he actively seeks to sabotage his lucrative book deal.
 How?
 Rather hilariously actually, by insisting that the name of his book be changed from My Pafology (strategically misspelled to highlight the supposed ignorance of black folks) to Fuck!
 This time with two white publishing execs on the call with him (as Stagg) and Arthur, Monk tries to derail his contract.
 But while attempting to charm Monk with their black pop cultural knowledge, the publishing duo (Paula and John Bosco, played as an exuberant white gay man by Michael Cyril Creighton), stumble hilariously through a succession of black stereotypes while trying to entice Monk with the possibility of a doo rag wearing Michael B. Jordan on the book’s cover and as the lead in the film.
 In the end, they attempt to suppress any hint of their reluctance and agree to the title change, to Monk’s profound chagrin.

 American Fiction also offers explorations of two romantic relationships with Monk eventually pursuing the new neighbour Coraline (played by Erika Alexander of TV, Living Single, and movie fame, Get Out ) who has moved in across the street from the family’s Massachusetts beachfront home.
 But his haughty arrogance and inability to open up threatens to derail his newfound relationship.
 Indeed, Monk reacts with anger and disdain when he discovers a copy of Fuck in Coraline’s house, a gift she confesses, from a friend.
 The second relationship is that of the Ellison family’s faithful black housekeeper, the tender-hearted Lorraine (Myra Lucretia Taylor), who, after an unplanned reunion, falls for the local black police officer Maynard (Raymond Anthony Thomas).
 Maynard’s proposal leads to a beautiful informal wedding at the family beach house where Lorraine’s open-heartedness towards Cliff and his gay male “friends” sets an example for Monk of another way to relate to his brother.